patrickwright8/cardgames/README.md

 # cardgames
-A Python package to explore ML and game theory in card games.
+A Python package to explore reinforcement learning and statistics in card games.

 ## Installation
 ```